Skip to main content

 Direct link to Quickstart

-Subscribe to the thread before sending messages.
+Create an agent, subscribe to a thread, then send a message to that thread.
 The subscription receives the active stream when the message wakes the agent or enters a running loop.

 src/mastra/signals.ts